MaxGreil/sradcqc/README.md

 # sradcqc

-Proof of concept of a SRA to compressed FASTQ (including quality control) pipeline with Nextflow.
+Proof of concept of a SRA to trimmed FASTQ (including quality control) pipeline with Nextflow.

 ## Prerequisites